 Amy Cheney Beach

-A New Documentary in Production from Accompany
+Documentary in Production

 However, Beach’s story is not just about her musical accomplishments.
 Equally important was her inner strength to succeed in a mans world.
 Many were the road blocks put in her path.
 As a child, her mother would not even let young Amy play the piano, despite obvious signs of her musical gifts.
 She was never allowed to expand her piano education by pursuing study in Europe.
 At eighteen she married Doctor Henry Harris Aubrey Beach, a prominent Boston physician, twenty-four years older than she.
 Though he encouraged her composition, he also made her give up concertizing and public performance.
 It would not be until after his death in 1910 that she would resume her life as a concert pianist, regularly touring across the United States and Europe to great acclaim.
 And while he allowed her to compose she was denied the opportunity to study composition.
 As a composer she was self-taught because there was no other option.
 Despite these barriers, she would ultimately come to be known as America’s greatest woman composer of classical works.